Subhoslayall/sumi-birthday-tribute/README.md

 <script>
     // ============================================================
-    // 10 PHOTOS - JUST SIMPLE FRAMES (NO SLIDESHOW, NO CAROUSEL)
+    // 10 PHOTOS - SIMPLE FRAMES IN A GRID
     // ============================================================
     // HOW TO ADD YOUR PHOTOS:
     // 1.
 Create a folder called "images" next to this file